wizards-of-lua/wizards-of-lua/docs/features.md

 * [Execute](/modules/Spell/#execute) any vanilla Minecraft command and commands from other mods.
 * [Access](/tutorials/importing_lua_files/) self-made Lua modules from the server's file system.
 * Run multiple spells simultaneously.

-For a detailed and more technical list of features please have a look at the [roadmap](/roadmap).
+* Use all Lua language features, e.g. variables, loops, conditional bocks, and functions.

+If you want to start right now, please read the [introduction](/introduction).